 There is no shortage of advice on how to develop handgun proficiency and marksmanship skills, but one thing is certain—you must train to use your handgun effectively.

 Developing the appropriate mind-set is more challenging because it requires mental rehearsal of possible self-defense scenarios.
 You have to repeatedly imagine yourself in different situations and visualizing what you would do.
 Seriously—you have to do this.
 Then, should that day come when you are faced with a deadly threat you will say to yourself “I knew this could happen some day and I know what to do about it.”

 Drawing From the Holster

-To win self-defense gunfights you must remember this rule: he or she who gets the first hit on target—not the first shot fired—often wins the fight.
+To win self-defense gunfights, as we said earlier, you must remember this rule: he or she who gets the first hit on target—not the first shot fired—often wins the fight.
 Getting the first hit requires, of course, marksmanship skills.
 But marksmanship skills won’t do you any good if you can’t get your gun out of the holster quicker than the bad guy.

 Practicing drawing a concealed handgun from its holster is a very important part of your self-defense firearms training.
 You have to sweep away the clothing that is concealing the handgun, get a good purchase on the handgun grip, defeat the holster retention, withdraw the gun from the holster, bring it into a firing position, acquire a sight picture, and get your front sight on the target, all while maintaining a solid shooting stance while pressing the trigger.
 And, you have to do all this faster than the bad guy.
 Doing all this quickly requires lots of practice if you want to survive a self-defense gunfight.